vivianamarquez/LQH_GroceryShoppingAssistant/demos/demo_v1/README.md

 npm run demo
 ```

 `npm run setup` checks the Node version, runs `npm ci` to install the locked JavaScript dependencies, creates `.env.local` from `.env.example` if missing, and checks for the engine and both GGUF files.
 It preserves existing credentials and reports missing prerequisites.
-It does not install system software, download models, or obtain Kroger credentials.

-No Python or `uv` environment is needed.
 On subsequent runs, use **`npm run demo`** from this folder.
 Rerun setup after pulling dependency changes.

 ## Run the demo